-First, you should call your insurance company as soon as possible after you realize that your car has been stolen and you have notified the police.
-The agent or claim representative will walk you through the process and tell you what information you’ll need to share.
+First, you should call your insurance company immediately after you realize your car has been stolen and notify the police.
+The agent or claim representative will walk you through the process and tell you what information you need to share.

 Before you file the claim, you should have a copy of the police report handy.
 The insurance company will want to verify when and where the theft occurred.
-Keep in mind that if you didn’t call the police after the robbery, your insurance company might deny your car insurance theft claim.
+Remember that if you didn’t call the police after the robbery, your insurance company might deny your car insurance theft claim.

 Once you’ve filed the claim, your insurance company might allow you to track the status online or through a mobile app.
-After the claim has settled, you will receive your payout, which you can use to purchase a new vehicle, similar to the one you had before.
+After the claim has been settled, you will receive your payout, which you can use to purchase a new vehicle similar to the one you had before.

 How much will my insurance company pay after a theft claim?